immauss/openvas/Readme.md

 ### 28 December 2022 ##
 ## 22.4.05 ##
 Now with more health checks !!
- I was noticing that some people were having odd issues which i suspected were symptoms of processes dieing in the container.
+ I was noticing that some people were having odd issues, which I suspected were symptoms of processes dying in the container.
 The new healthchck.sh is looking at all the core processes and reporting in the container logs if anything fails.
 This should help to troubleshoot some of the more unusual errors.
 I also did some testing with memory restrictions and found that with 256M of memory, things start to fail.
 So make sure your system has at least 512M of free memory before starting the container.
 If you are planning to run larger scans, you will probably want to have even more.

  -Scott